rewgs/cubase-preferences-selector/README.md

 # Intended usage
 * Keep stock preferences intact -- do not change or edit them in any way.
 * Custom preferences files should live in their own directory.
 The directory can be named anything, and they can either be complete or contain only a partial list of Cubase preferences files.

+# TODO
+## MVP
+- most recent version of Cubase only:
+    - symlink files
+        - CubasePreferences.add_custom()
+    - refuse to do so if Cubase is open